idrees-raza-mi/BioUS/README.md

 - 📸 Profile picture displayed in a circle
 - 📝 Personal bio and details
 - 📂 Organized navigation (About Page)
 - ⚡ Built with Expo (easy testing on emulator or real device)
+## ✨ Features Updates
+- 📸 Setting page to edit Profiles
+- 📝 Edit Personal bio and details
+- 📂 Organized navigation (About Page) including Auth & setting Tabs
 ---

 ## 🛠️ Tech Stack